ammezie/support-ticket/readme.md

 # Support Ticket

-An support ticket application built using the Laravel framework.
+A support ticket application built using the Laravel framework.

 ## Getting Started